x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disable-or-delete-a-mailbox-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve successfully deleted a mailbox, do one of the following sets of verification procedures.
+To verify that you've successfully deleted a mailbox, do one of the following sets of verification procedures.

 1. In the EAC, click **Recipients** and then navigate to the appropriate page for the mailbox type that you deleted, and verify that the mailbox is no longer listed.